 All gambling prohibited in the State of California is also prohibited in all residential facilities.

 A. Residents must sign in their guests following security procedures, escort their guests within residential facilities at all times, and assume responsibility for guests’ adherence to the Residential Code of Conduct.

 B. Overnight guests are only permitted to sleep in residential rooms, with permission from all roommate(s), or inside suite common areas with permission from all suite-mates.
 A guest cannot stay for more than three days in a two–week period without approval of a Residential staff member.
-Overnight group visits must be approved by professional staff in Residential & Student Service Programs.
+Any guest staying past 2am may be deemed an overnight guest.
+Overnight group visits must be approved by professional staff in Residential Life.

 C. Persons who have been evicted/excluded from the residence halls for any reason are not permitted to return to the facilities as guests.